 Apple pie has to be one of my top 10 favorite things in the world.
 This recipe came to me when I had my oldest son, and my friend Mary Jane brought me dinner.
 I have no idea what she made for the dinner part, but I can guarantee you that I will never forget the dessert.
 I called her to thank her for the lovely (I am sure that it was delicious) dinner, but also to find out about the pie.

 It is simple.
 Easy to make.
-Uses a variety of apple that you can get anywhere, anytime.
+Uses a variety of apples that you can get anywhere, any time.
 And quite honestly, the best apple pie I have ever eaten.
 In my life.
 And I have eaten a lot of apple pie.

 Pie Crust (for a double crust pie)

-In a large bowl combine the apples, sugar, flour, lemon juice, salt, nutmeg and cinnamon.
+Step 1: In a large bowl combine the apples, sugar, flour, lemon juice, salt, nutmeg, and cinnamon.
 Wes and Will used the old-fashioned apple peeler to slice our apples.
 Just because it is fun to use.

-Fill the crust with the apple mixture.
+Step 4: Fill the crust with the apple mixture.
 Next time, I will add an extra apple or two.
-I like a puffy top apple pie.
+I like a puffy-top apple pie.
 Scatter the butter over the top of the pie.

-Bake the pie for 30 minutes in a preheated 425 degree oven.
-Slip a baking sheet underneath of it, and reduce the heat to 350 degrees.
+Step 7: Bake the pie for 30 minutes in a preheated 425-degree oven.
+Slip a baking sheet underneath it, and reduce the heat to 350 degrees.
 Bake until the fruit feels just tender when you poke a knife through one of the steam vents.
 The juices will thicken and they will bubble through the vents.
 A very beautiful thing.
-It should take another 30 to 45 minutes more.
-If your crust gets too brown like mine did, you can make tin foil ring to cover the edges.
-I got there too late.
+It should take another 30 to 45 minutes.

 It was so good that I had to give it away.
 Seriously.
 I found myself making breakfast for the kids and unable to control the fork that I suddenly found in my hand.
 I have no idea how that fork got there.
 This pie is that good y’all.
 Even forks want in on the action.